Case study: IoT and ML predictive maintenance for a wind farm

 Additional requirements:

-• use the existing SCADA system and communication network,
+• Keep the existing SCADA and communication network

-• do not replace turbine controllers and sensors unless necessary,
+• Avoid replacing turbine controllers and sensors unless needed

-• account for unstable communication on the part of the site,
+• Handle unstable communication on the part of the site

-• provide a simple interface for operations and maintenance planning engineers.
+• Ship a clean interface for operations engineers and maintenance planners

 Our solution